'Where is the money at?' Police release video showing response to gunpoint home invasion north of Toronto

 At that point screaming can be heard followed by what appears to be commands from officers.

 “Come out with your hands out.
 Do it now,” one says.
-“Get on the round.”
+“Get on the ground.”

 Police say that responding officers encountered three suspects inside the home and that one of the officers discharged their firearm multiple times.